 14. Say Anything… (1989)

-The magic, the heart of ‘Say Anything’ is that it dares to be normal.
-Not only do John Cusack and Skye have perfect chemistry; not only is John Mahoney’s character one of the most complicated father figures in the history of film; not only is the screen play delightfully honest; but everything just seems to fit right in this movie.
-A Seattle high-school graduate with no apparent future, tired and for most part abandoned Lloyd Dobler (John Cusack) sets his sights on the lovely Diane Court (Ione Skye), the class valedictorian, whom he had a chance encounter with at the town mall.
+The heart of ‘Say Anything’ is that it dares to be normal.
+John Cusack and Ione Skye have perfect chemistry, while John Mahoney’s character is one of the most complicated father figures in the history of film.
+Moreover, the screenplay is delightfully honest, but everything just seems to fit right in this movie.
+A Seattle high-school graduate with no apparent future, tired and for the most part abandoned, Lloyd Dobler (John Cusack) sets his sights on the lovely Diane Court (Ione Skye), the class valedictorian, whom he had a chance encounter with at the town mall.
 After numerous valiant attempts and apparent successes, the two fall in love.
 Great characters, a great cast, really good writing, and simple but solid direction make this a real winner that is deservedly recognized as a romantic classic.